 Restlessly peripatetic, Graham Greene spent the last part of his life near his daughter in Vevey, Switzerland.
 He died on 3 April 1991 at the age of 86 and is buried in Corseaux cemetery.
 (See book chapter on Graham Greene in Switzerland in Call Me Edward publication)

-Paul Ress, who lives in Switzerland, was persuaded by his friends to gather some of his stories and notorious puns into a short book entitled Shaggy Dog Tales: 58 ½ Years of Reportage, published by Xlibris at $9.99 for the e-book version, $20.99 as paperback, and $30.99 for the hardback edition.
+Paul Ress, who based himself in Switzerland in later years, was persuaded by his friends to gather some of his stories and notorious puns into a short book entitled Shaggy Dog Tales: 58 ½ Years of Reportage, published by Xlibris at $9.99 for the e-book version, $20.99 as paperback, and $30.99 for the hardback edition.
 The renowned British biographer Caroline Moorehead, who also worked with Paul, describes his book as a “collection of charming and funny pieces, many about a lost and vanishing world”.
 One bonus in the book, which makes it worth the price for any information officer, is Paul’s thoughts on how to be successful with journalists.
 His message is very popular with hardened reporters and suspicious correspondents.
 Typically, for this uncontrollable punster, Paul’s guide is entitled Flackery will get you nowhere.